nevermosby/k8s-network-policy101/README.md

 - new policy will take effect immediately once created

 ## Recommended default network policy
-- deny all traffic from other namespaces: [default-namespace-egreee.yaml](./network-policy/default-namespace-egreee.yaml)
+- deny all external traffic but allow internal traffic from other namespaces: [default-namespace-egress.yaml](./network-policy/default-namespace-egress.yaml)

+  By default, we want the workload cannot access outside the cluster but can access inside the cluster(across the namespaces).
+We can use the network policy above.

 - whitelist for egress(todo)